Centre for Addiction and Mental Health

 (416) 535-8501 ext.
 4496

-Dr. Robert Mann is a Senior Scientist with Public Health and Regulatory Policy Section in the Social, Prevention and Health Policy Research Department and an Associate Scientist with the Centre for Research on Inner City Health at St. Michael’s Hospital in Toronto.
-He is an Associate Professor with the Department of Public Health Sciences and Director of the Collaborative Program in Addiction Studies at the University of Toronto.
+Dr. Robert Mann is a Senior Scientist with in the Social and Epidemiological Research Department at CAMH and an Associate Scientist with the Centre for Research on Inner City Health at St. Michael’s Hospital in Toronto.
+He is an Associate Professor with the Dalla Lana School of Public Health and Director of the Collaborative Program in Addiction Studies at the University of Toronto.

 Areas of Research